isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         case 4: // ...
         }
     }
+}

-If val had been static it would most likely implemented using a jump table with five entries.
+Now, a compiler that does not know that `val` can change will  most likely implement that `switch` using a jump table with five entries.
 Then, a `val` outside the `[0..4]` range will cause a jump to an address that could be anywhere in the program, and execution would proceed there.
 Really, "all bets are off" if you get a data race.
 Actually, it can be worse still: by looking at the generated code you might be able to determine where the stray jump will go for a given value;